Our Board

 Chom Greacen, moved to Lopez after meeting her husband Chris Greacen who was raised on Lopez.
 She co-founded and ran a Thailand-based non-profit, Palang Thai, which worked to transform the energy sector towards social and environmental justice and sustainability.
 Chom continues to engage in energy work on Lopez through involvement with the volunteer-based Islands Energy Coalition and through energy education at Lopez Island School District, where her children Ty and Sara went to school.
 Chom enjoys tracking energy consumption and loves living in the net zero neighborhood Common Ground where the community feels like a big family and the kids roam free.

-Luis Felipe Cisneros, was born and raised in California where he lived for about 22 years.
-He iscurrently on beautiful Lopez Island where he us an LCLT leaseholder.
-Luis is multifaceted employee: he prefers construction and other outdoor activities, and is currently employed by the Lopez Islander Resort where he is expanding his knowledge base.
+Luis Felipe Cisneros, was born and raised in California where he lived for 22 years.
+He is currently on beautiful Lopez Island where he is an LCLT leaseholder.
+Luis consider himself a multifaceted employee: he enjoys construction and other outdoor activities, and is currently employed by the Lopez Islander Resort where he is expanding his knowledge base.
 In his free time, Luis enjoys reading books, learning new skills, and tries to lead a sustainable life.